 If you don't have a POST card or spare parts to swap in and out, you're left not knowing which piece of your essential computer hardware is not working.
 In these cases, you'll have to rely on the help of individuals or companies that do have these tools and resources.

-Note: See the first tip below for information on getting more help via the PC Support forums on this site.
+Note: See the first tip below for information on getting more help.

 Is your computer still not booting past the Power On Self Test?
-Let a community of computer support enthusiasts help out!
-Post the details of your problem in the PC Support Forum.
+See Get More Help for information about contacting me on social networks or via email, posting on tech support forums, and more.
 Be sure to tell us what you've already done to try to fix the problem.

 Did I miss a troubleshooting step that helped you (or might help someone else) fix a computer that's freezing or showing an error during the POST?
 Let me know and I'd be happy to include the information here.